saychelsea11/Data-Science-Certifications-And-Projects/Springboard Data Science Track/Capstone2 Project/readme.md

 ## Contents

-- Data: Consists of 2 files.
+- **Data**: Consists of 2 files.
 The first one is a CSV file which contains a table for comparing LDA coherence scores across model parameters.
 The second file is a text file which contains a link to the dataset.
 Since the complete dataset is over 400MB, it could not be added to Github as the limit is 100MB.
-- Notebooks:
+- **Notebooks**:
-- Reports:
+- **Reports**:

 ## Goal